JhanXXX/cfd-wind-stockholm/README.md

-# Urban Wind Field Simulation for Stockholm - Complete Guide
+# Urban Wind Field Simulation for Stockholm (Updating)

+I haven't finishing debugging!

 ## Project Overview
 This project simulates urban wind fields using OpenFOAM CFD to model the Urban Heat Island effect and assess local climate conditions at pedestrian level in Stockholm.